 David is married to Meg, who was ordained to the Church of England ministry in January 2007.
-Meg is associate minister in the Damascus parish, between Abingdon and Didcot.
+Meg recently retired as associate minister in the DAMASCUS parish, between Abingdon and Didcot.
 She also offers spiritual direction and leads retreats.

 David and Meg have four children.
-Naomi (38) teaches music at a high school in Evesham, Worcestershire.
-Joseph (36) works as a business analyst for Sky Broadband.
-Stephen (32) is a freelance lighting designer and engineer and Susanna (25) is a post-graduate student at Kings College London, research medieval political philosophy.
+Naomi (40) recently gave up teaching music and now leads outdoor pursuits.
+Her aim is eventually to provide retreats focussing on the presence of God in creation.
+Joseph (38) works as a business analyst for Sky Broadband.
+Stephen (34) is a freelance lighting designer and engineer and Susanna (28) is a post-graduate student at Kings College London, researching medieval political philosophy.